List of Ned's Declassified School Survival Guide characters: Mr. Gross

+Nurse Hunsucker

 Nurse Hunsucker (Mary Bogue) is the disgruntled school nurse who grudgingly helps the sick students.
 She often has a sour attitude.
 In "Sick Days," her suspicions of Cookie having the flu had her trying to hunt him down and send him home, to no avail; she also prevented Ned from meeting Mat Hoffman after mistaking him for having a high fever.
 Moze has her number on speed dial.